Deer Island Waste Water Treatment Plant: Operation

 After secondary treatment, 85% of the pollutants in the waste stream have been removed.
-The stream is then treated with sodium hypochlorite to kill bacteria, and then with sodium bisulfite to remove the chlorine.
-The waste stream is then discharged into a 9.5-mile long, 24-foot diameter gravity-powered outfall tunnel that bores underneath the bay towards the ocean.
-It is one of the longest underwater tunnels in the world.
+The stream is then treated with sodium hypochlorite to kill bacteria, and then with sodium bisulfite to remove residual chlorine, to protect marine life near the discharge outlets.

+The waste stream then flows into a 9.5 mi long, 24 ft diameter gravity-powered marine outfall tunnel that slopes underneath the bay towards a depth of 100 ft in the ocean.
+It is one of the longest underwater single-entry marine outfall tunnels in the world.
 In the last mile of the tunnel, 52 mushroom-shaped riser pipes carry treated effluent up from the tunnel to the ocean floor, where it is dispersed.

-Before the new plant fully opened in 2000, the Deer Island plant had average flow capacity of 343 mgd (million gallons per day), and peak flow capacity of 848 mgd.
-The system had combined sewer overflows an average of 60 days per year, with a total of about 10 billion gallons per year of untreated sewage flowing into Boston Harbor.
-The new plant has a peak capacity of 1.2 billion gal/day, with average flows of 380 mgd, and no raw sewage discharges.
+Before the new plant fully opened in 2000, the Deer Island plant had average flow capacity of 343,000,000 gal per day (343 mgd, million gallons per day), and peak flow capacity of 848 mgd.
+The old facility relied on combined sewer overflows an average of 60 days per year, with a total of about 10 billion gallons per year of untreated sewage flowing directly into Boston Harbor.
+The new plant has a peak capacity of 1.2 billion gal/day, with average flows of 380 mgd, and no raw sewage discharges from the facility itself.

+However as of 2026, there still are many legacy collector systems upstream which occasionally may discharge storm overflow raw sewage into local waterways.
+Efforts continue to fully separate sanitary sewer systems from storm sewer systems, to completely abolish overflow discharge of raw sewage.